If you hate getting a flu shot every year, there may be some good news on the horizon.

 “We would not be limited to this crash program that we do every year trying to vaccinate people.
 We could do it in a cumulative fashion around the year,” he added.
 “It would change the whole way we administer influenza vaccine.”

-Although the severity of influenza varies by the season, the Centers for Disease Control and Prevention (CDC) estimates that the influenza virus has resulted in between 9 million and 36 million illnesses, 140,000 to 710,000 hospitalizations and between 12,000 and 56,000 deaths annually in the United States since 2010.
+Although the severity of influenza varies by the season, the estimates that the influenza virus has resulted in between 9 million and 36 million illnesses, 140,000 to 710,000 hospitalizations and between 12,000 and 56,000 deaths annually in the United States since 2010.

 “There is no question we need better flu vaccines.
 Current vaccines aren’t nearly as effective as we’d like.
 It seems about 50 to 60 percent at best, even if the vaccine is a good match to the circulating viruses, and less for those aged over 60,” Stephen Morse, PhD, professor of epidemiology at the Columbia University Medical Center, told Healthline.